HistoryThis section has been translated automatically.

 PathogenThis section has been translated automatically.

-- Brucella abortus (pathogen of M. Bang = Febris undulans bovina): The main host is the cattle (causes a feverish general infection there).
+- Brucella abortus (causative agent of M. Bang = Febris undulans bovina): main host is cattle (causes a feverish general infection there).

 - Brucella melitensis (causative agent of Malta fever = Mediterranean fever, Febris mediterranea, Febris undulans melitensis, Bruce septicaemia, wave fever): Main hosts are sheep and goats.

-- Brucella suis (porcine brucellosis suis): the main host is the pig.
+- Brucella suis (porcine brucellosis = brucellosis suis): the main host is the pig.

 Occurrence/EpidemiologyThis section has been translated automatically.